-Since the Listing Date, the Company has appointed three Independent Non-executive Directors in compliance with Rules 3.10(1) and 3.10(2) of the Listing Rules, with at least one of them possessing appropriate professional qualifications or accounting or related financial management expertise.
+Since the Listing Date, the Company has appointed three Independent Non-executive Directors in compliance with Rules 3.10 and 3.10A of the Listing Rules, with at least one of them possessing appropriate professional qualifications or accounting or related financial management expertise.
 The number of Independent Non-executive Directors accounts for more than one-third of the number of the Board members.

 The Board and the Nomination Committee regularly review, assess and report Board independence in accordance with the Corporate Governance Charter, Terms of Reference of the Nomination Committee, Board Diversity Policy and Code of Business Conduct.
-The Nomination Committee reviewed and considered that the following key features or mechanisms under the Board and governance structure remained effective for the year ended 31 December 2022 in ensuring that independent views and input were provided to the Board:
+The Nomination Committee reviewed and considered that the following key features or mechanisms under the Board and governance structure remained effective for the year ended 31 December 2023 in ensuring that independent views and input were provided to the Board:

-Board and Committees structure Since Listing, the Company has been steered by a Board comprising a majority of Non-executive Directors and INEDs.
-The Co-Chair and Chief Executive Officer is the only Executive Director on the Board.
-The Board consists of three INEDs (43% of the Board), who are independent of and not related to each other and any members of the Senior Management.
-The majority of all Board Committees are INEDs, with the Audit and Risk Committee and the Remuneration Committee being chaired by an INED.
-INED's tenure The Terms of Reference of the Nomination Committee sets out, where an INED has served more than nine years on the Board, the Company should make relevant disclosure and appoint a new INED to the Board at the forthcoming annual general meeting.
-Non-executive Directors' remuneration Our Non-executive Directors do not receive any director's fee or any other emoluments from the Company for acting as a Non-executive Director.
-Our Independent Non-executive Directors receive compensation according to their duties (including serving as members or chair of our Board committees).
-The Company does not grant equity-based remuneration with performance-related elements to the INEDs.
-Appointment of Directors In assessing suitability of the candidates, the Nomination Committee will review their profiles, including their qualification and time commitment, having regard to the Board's composition, the Directors' skill matrix, the list of selection criteria approved by the Board, the Terms of Reference of the Nomination Committee and the Board Diversity Policy.
-The Company may also engage independent search firm(s) to help identify potential candidates.
+Board and Committees' structure

+- Since Listing, the Company has been steered by a Board comprising a majority of Non-executive Directors and INEDs.
+The Co-Chair and Chief Executive Officer is the only Executive Director on the Board. - The Board consists of three INEDs (43% of the Board), who are independent of and not related to each other and any members of the Senior Management. - The majority of all Board Committees are INEDs, with the Audit and Risk Committee and the Remuneration Committee being chaired by an INED.

+INED's tenure

+The Terms of Reference of the Nomination Committee sets out, where an INED has served more than nine years on the Board, the Company should make relevant disclosure and appoint a new INED to the Board at the forthcoming annual general meeting.

+Non-executive Directors' remuneration

+- Our Non-executive Directors do not receive any director's fee or any other emoluments from the Company for acting as a Non-executive Director. - Our Independent Non-executive Directors receive compensation according to their duties (including serving as members or chair of our Board committees).

+Appointment of Directors

+- In assessing suitability of the candidates, the Nomination Committee will review their profiles, including their qualification and time commitment, having regard to the Board's composition, the Directors' skill matrix, the list of selection criteria approved by the Board, the Terms of Reference of the Nomination Committee and the Board Diversity Policy. - The Company may also engage independent search firm(s) to help identify potential candidates.